f-forcher/hamiltonian-polynomial-chaos/README.md

 # Master Thesis: Hamiltonian Polynomial Chaos
-My ETH Zurich Master Thesis titled "Uncertainty quantification of Hamiltonian maps using intrusive polynomial chaos expansion", on the application of intrusive Polynomial Chaos methods to stochastic equations in Hamiltonian mechanics, with application in particle accelerator simluations.
+My ETH Zürich Master Thesis titled "Uncertainty quantification of Hamiltonian maps using intrusive polynomial chaos expansion", on the application of intrusive Polynomial Chaos methods to stochastic equations in Hamiltonian mechanics, with application in particle accelerator simluations.